 This important trait is an indicator of your ability to separate yourself from people and circumstances during competition, becoming more internally focused.
 You not only need to take your focus inward, separating yourself from people; but you also must narrow your focus, keeping your thoughts simple and on performance.
 While over the ball your attention and thoughts should be purely and simply on hitting the shot.

 The more extroverted you are, the more you need mental techniques for narrowing your focus.
 The more introverted you are, the more techniques you need to open your focus and take your mind off the round between shots.

 If your focus is too wide, you must then learn techniques to narrow your wide field of attention to a very small one – something like you do when you tune out a room full of noisy people to focus on television.
 The better you are at not noticing what is going on in the room, the better you are at detaching and narrowing your focus.
 Introverts generally have an easier time detaching and turning their attention inward, but they may have an equally difficult time narrowing their focus to tune out the irrelevant internal thoughts while competing.
 When you have attained this trait for competition, you will be able to detach and play without being distracted by external or internal factors.

 Remember that you must both detach and narrow your mental focus before hitting each shot or putt.

 The ideal measure for competition is: 3-4

-Dr. Deborah Graham and Jon Stabler have helped Tour Pros and thousands of Competitive Golfers like you find consistency and build confidence using their Golf Psychology System and Tools.
+Dr. Deborah Graham and Jon Stabler have helped Tour Pros and thousands of Competitive Golfers like you find consistency, improve mental focus, and build confidence using their Golf Psychology System and Tools.
 Find out how you compare to the best players on tour with our 8 Champion Personality Traits for Golf Assessment and Advice.
 A 42-page report with recommended methods based on your individual personality.